Nobody likes getting a shot. They can hurt, and it's weird knowing that the nurse

 mom or dad to hold your hand while you're getting a shot.
 Afterward, you may even

-get a little treat if you're brave!
-Maybe your doctor gives out stickers or your mom
+get a little treat!
+Maybe your doctor gives out stickers or your mom and dad will

 Sometimes after a shot, your arm will be sore, look red, or have a small bump where